SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    // and so this will also report an error

-Because each numeric type can store a different range of values, numeric type conversion is something you must opt in to on a case-by-case basis.
+Because each numeric type can store a different range of values, you must opt in to numeric type conversion on a case-by-case basis.
 This opt-in approach avoids accidental errors and helps make type conversion intentions explicit in your code.